hackclub/hackclub/workshops/python_snake/README.md

 food = [sh/2, sw/2]
 ```

-Think of the snake in blocks.
+Think of the snake as a group of blocks.
 The first block is the head.
 The head is at the initial `snk_x` and `snk_y` positions.
 This means that the the next body part has to be at 1 less X position than the head.
 The next body part is 2 less X from the head.
-The next 3.
+The next 3 and so on.
 Each list item in the `snake` list is an initial body part position.

 Let's add that food to the screen.